 People allowed to use the 3D Printer:

 In general, 3D objects are printed on a first-come, first-served basis.
-However, priority will be given to students printing academic objects that influence their grade in a current course.
-Because of limited staff and hardware resources, the HBLL does not guarantee specific delivery times.
-It is recommended to budget at least 48 hours from time of submission to delivery.
+However, priority will be given to students printing for academic purposes.
+Because of limited staff and hardware resources, the library does not guarantee specific delivery times.
 We can almost never guarantee same-day delivery.

-The HBLL will not print models that may result in legal action against the University, its employees, and/or its students.
+The library will not print models that may result in legal action against the University, its employees, and/or its students.
 To ensure the safety of the BYU community and compliance with the BYU Firearms & Weapons Policy, no object that may function as a weapon, or part of a weapon, will be printed.
 Facsimiles of weapons will not be printed.

-The HBLL will not print models that infringe on intellectual property rights including items/objects that are:
+The library will not print models that infringe on intellectual property rights including items/objects that are:

 Additionally, no object should in any way be:

 Accordingly, library staff may ask you to provide proof that the work to be printed is:

-In some cases it may be necessary to provide either written confirmation from an instructor that an object is for a class/project, a written approval by University Police, or both.
+In some cases it may be necessary to provide either written confirmation from an instructor that an object is for a class/research, a written approval by University Police, or both.

 The HBLL charges for 3D-printing using a cost-recovery model based on the amount of material used.
 The final product will be weighed and the patron charged: $0.20 per gram of material used in the print, including support materials.